tytydraco/yessleep/out/Unit_6B.md

 Now, I am alone in my apartment.
 I like being alone, that’s why I moved to this complex.
 I can see something staring at me from the corner of my living room.

-A tall, pale, slender woman with white petals and poisonous spores coming out of her.
+A tall, pale, slender woman with white Datura petals and spores coming out of her petals and investing my apartment.

 She talks to me.

 And I am deeply afraid of her.

 She tells me that Luke was useless to her, but I now have a chance to prove to her my worth.